 MARDUK - The Babylonian King of the Gods, the hero-god who defeated Tiamat and the forces of chaos and brought order to the universe which the gods and humans work together to maintain.
 He is the god of healing, justice, compassion, regeneration, magic and fairness.
 He was known as the peacekeeper among the gods and was referred to, in this regard, as `Shepherd of the Gods'.
-In the Epic of Irra, Marduk leaves the city of Babylon in the hands of lesser deities, Irra among them, who bring about the destruction of the city.
-In some versions of the story, Marduk returns in time to restore order and save the city.
+In the Epic of Irra, Marduk leaves the city of Babylon in the hands of Nergal (Irra, Erra) who destroys it in a rage.
+Marduk was one of the most popular and enduring gods of Mesopotamia and was adopted by the Assyrians as son of their supreme god Assur.

 MISHARU - The Sumerian god of law and justice, brother of Kittu.
 See KITTU.

 MUMMU - The Babylonian god of craftsmen.
 The god Ea is known as Ea Mummu in his role as the creator of human beings and the word `mummu’ is understood as `genius’ as in `knowing how to craft’.